CrumpLab/cognition/docs/textbook/C8_Memory.md

 #### Memory is a camera

 Cameras, like the ones on modern cell phones, can record and save streams of visual and auditory information.
-Cameras provide a veridical record of light in the world hitting the lense over time.
+Cameras provide a veridical record of light in the world hitting the lens over time.
 In this system, memory failures could include failing to capture an event in the record, noisy input quality, noisy playback quality, or degradation of the storage material.

 #### Memory is a bent-wire